Skip to main content

 She has also participated in a short film on adolescent psychosis and the city for the Evening Standard and has communicated her research to a range of audiences including A-Level students (BPS events), school children (MRC/Science Museum events), policy-makers (House of Commons), business leaders (Thrive in City at Australia National Bank, and MQ events at HSBC & Howard Kennedy), as well as the public more broadly (through newspapers and the Science Media Centre, podcasts, public talks and panels).
 Additionally, she recently worked with ChildLine to create psychosis content on their website.
 This will potentially be seen by their 3,262,245 annual website visitors, and hopefully improve adolescents’ understanding of psychosis, and increase the speed with which they can receive help if they need it.

-She is currently co-producing a mental health themed tour of the National Gallery with the McPin Foundation and the NG Young Producers, which is funded by the MRC.
-This will launch on 10th October 2019 to coincide with World Mental Health Day.
+She co-produced a mental health themed tour of the National Gallery with the McPin Foundation and the NG Young Producers, funded by the MRC, which launched on 10th October 2019 to coincide with World Mental Health Day.

 Research